ABHIJITHCV11/Bank_Marketing_Campaign_EDA/README.md

 ensure that the consumers capable of repaying the loan are not re jec ted .
 Iden tification of such applican ts using EDA is the aim of this case study.

-## 6. overall approach of the analysis
+## 6. Overall approach of the analysis
 The files are captured , understood , prepared for analysis (cleaned , processed) and analyses via different methods (statistical summaries and plotting).
 Then some conclusions are drawn based on the results.